revtut/go-pex/README.md

 Developing APIs in Go is very common but so far there is no easy way to choose what to return accordingly to the user that did the request and to the action.
-To fix that problem I have created a library that allows developers to easily set permissions to the fields of a struct by using Go tags.
+To solve that, I created a library that allow developers to easily set permissions of the fields of a struct with Go tags.

-This way your code will be more eligible and easier to maintain.

 ## How it works

-The system uses the _pex_ tag in each field to determine if a user has or not permission in that field for that action.
+The system uses the _pex_ tag in each field to determine if a user has or not permission for that action in that field.

-If the tag is not found, or the action is invalid the system will consider that the user has permission for that field so it will be added to the result.
+If the tag is not found or the action is invalid, the system will consider that the user has permission for that field so it will be added to the result.

 ## Tag structure

 The permission tag is a set of numbers like `pex:"120123"`.
-Each index in the string corresponds to a user type, that is, imagine that a regular user has the **userType = 1**, then his permission would be **2**, which is the corresponding index on the _120123_ string.
+Each index in the number string corresponds to a user type, that is, imagine that a regular user has the **userType = 1**, then his permission would be **2**, which is the corresponding index on the _120123_ string.

 ## Extract fields
 Imagine you have this two structs